sonots/fluent-plugin-gc/README.md

 # fluent-plugin-gc [![Build Status](https://secure.travis-ci.org/sonots/fluent-plugin-gc.png?branch=master)](http://travis-ci.org/sonots/fluent-plugin-gc)

-Fluentd plugin to disable GC and start GC at arbitrary interval
+Fluentd plugin to disable GC and start GC at arbitrary interval.
+This plugin is for testing only.

 ## Configuration